estnltk/estnltk/docs/_build/html/_sources/tutorials/timex.txt

      'Timex(nüüd, DATE, PRESENT_REF, [timex_id=2])',
      'Timex(viie aasta, DURATION, P5Y, [timex_id=3])']

-By default, the tagger processes all the sentences independently, which is a relatively fast and not too memory demanding way of processing.
+By default, the tagger processes all the sentences independently, which is relatively memory efficient way of processing.
 However, this way of processing also has some limitations.
 Firstly, timex identifiers (timex_ids) are unique only within a sentence, and not within a document, as it is expected in TimeML.
 And secondly, some anaphoric temporal expressions (expressions that are referring to other temporal expressions) may be inaccurately normalized, as normalization may require considering a wider context than a single sentence.